ADHD and Pregnancy: What you need to know

 1. Think about getting someone to drive for you.
 Motor vehicle accidents are a considerable concern among women who have ADHD, and when on medication, those accidents do not happen at the same rate

 2. Ask for help from people.
-You are likely to be struggling with more significant challenges to your executive functioning, increased stress on your body and mind, s ensitivity to criticism, and mood swings.
-It’s important to have a team of people around you who support you.
+You are likely to be struggling with more significant challenges to your executive functioning, increased stress on your body and mind, sensitivity to criticism, and mood swings.
+It's essential to have a team of people around you who support you.

 • Work hard on creating external structures to help you not forget.

-• Who can you ask to help remind you with meds and prenatal vitamins, appointments etc.?
+• Who can you ask to help remind you about meds, prenatal vitamins, appointments, etc.?
 Ask.

 • Who can you go to for stress management and support?
 Ask for your friends and family to be extra patient and available to listen to you during this time.